 11. It’s mandatory for cosmetic products to be tested on animals

-This might not be one of the most exciting facts about China, but it’s interesting because this is totally prohibited and banned in Europe.
-In 2018, there’s no need to perform a test on animals, because it can be both cheaper and more effective to do it on “fake skin” and other techniques.
+This might not be one of the most exciting facts about China, but still worth mentioning because this is totally prohibited and banned in Europe.

 12. A new skyscraper is built every five days